FAQ

 What's influenced you outside of photography?

-I grew up with novels defined by their landscapes, writers like Annie Proulx, Cormac McCarthy (Border Trilogy) and Per Petterson I responded to the way these writers built their characters from the outside in, using vivid descriptions of wild landscapes.
+I grew up with novels defined by landscape.
+So writers like Annie Proulx, Cormac McCarthy (Border Trilogy) and Per Petterson I respond to the way these writers build their characters from the outside in, using vivid descriptions of wild landscapes.
 In non-fiction Barry Lopez has been a big influence, writing about the soul of a landscape and how northern communities have become intertwined with nature over generations.
 The book Arctic Dreams is a must read for anyone thinking of travelling in the Arctic region.
 I've bought copies of the Heftig og Begeistret DVD to giveaway -that's a must see for anyone interested in characters within a modern, but still wild landscape.

-Working on your own as a photographer can be hard, there is always the feeling that however good you are at researching the subject, you’re missing something.
-Working with a few specialist NGOs I felt I got closer to the underlying issues.
-Another benefit of working with partner organisations is that the photography can be directed to point, the work is actually required on some level.
-There is a heightened sense of purpose when teaming up with an NGO, which in a world of overproduction of images is no bad thing.
-Lately working with scientists it's a similar feeling, their work (particularly with climate change and oceans work) has a degree of urgency.
+Working on our own as a photographers can be challenging; there is a feeling that however good we are at researching the subject, we’re missing something.
+Collaborating with specialists in the field, I feel like I can get closer to the underlying issues.
+Another benefit of working with partner organisations is that the photography can be directed to point, the work may be required by user groups external to reportage.
+Perhaps there is a heightened sense of purpose in collaborating with scientists, institutes or NGOs, which in a world of overproduction of images is no bad thing.
+Scientific work (particularly with climate change and oceans) has a degree of urgency right now.

 Is there a conservation or sustainability message in your work?